Fitted value iteration methods for bicausal optimal transport: Neural networks as function approximators

 \begin{definition} Consider a metric space $(\cV, d)$ and a set $\cF \subseteq \cV$.
 For any $\varepsilon > 0$, a set $\cF^\Delta$ is called a proper $\varepsilon$-cover of $\cF$, if $\cF^\Delta \subseteq \cF$ and for every $f \in \cF$, there is an element $f^\Delta \in \cF^\Delta$ satisfying $d(f, f^\Delta) < \varepsilon$.
 The covering number $\cN(\varepsilon, \cF, d)$ is the cardinality of a minimal proper $\varepsilon$-cover of $\cF$:

 When $\cV$ is equipped with a norm $\| \cdot \|$, we denote by $\cN(\varepsilon, \cF, \| \cdot \|)$ the covering number of $\cF$ with respect to the metric $d(f, f') := \| f - f'\|$. \end{definition} Our definition of covering numbers requires the $\varepsilon$-cover to belong to the original set, which is called proper \cite[p.
 148]{anthony1999neural}.
 We provide some properties of covering numbers in the Appendix.
+As noted in \cite[p.
+149]{anthony1999neural}, it is often more convenient to consider proper $\varepsilon$-covers.
+There is also a connection to improper $\varepsilon$-covers; see \cite[Lemma 10.6]{anthony1999neural}.

 In statistical learning theory, we need to consider metrics endowed by samples.
 Let $\{s^1, ..., s^N \}$ represent $N$ sample paths, where the time subscripts are omitted for simplicity.
 We denote $\beta_N$ as the empirical measure supported on the given sample.
 For $p \in [1, \infty)$ and a function $f$, denote $\|f\|_{L_p(\beta_N)} = (\frac{1}{N}\sum^N_{i=1} |f(s^i)|^p)^{1/p}$ as the empirical norm.
 Set $\| f \|_{L_\infty(\beta_N)} = \max_{1\leq i \leq n} |f(s^i)|$. $\cN(\varepsilon, \cF, L_p(\beta_N))$ is the covering number of $\cF$ at scale $\varepsilon$ with respect to the $L_p(\beta_N)$ norm.
 Following \citet[Definition 3]{mendelson2003few}, we define